 If you have never heard of the Coats for Kids campaign, it works like this:

 Every year, the four area school districts and the Christian Aid Center, along with financial support from donors; work together to provide winter coats for children in our community.

 These are children that are identified by their school counselors and teachers as being from families who are struggling financially.
 Some of these children go to school without a warm coat, not because they forgot it at home, but because they don’t have one.

 That’s why the campaign was started, and over the past 24 years it has helped hundreds of children.
 It’s not uncommon for me to hear from adults who fondly remember receiving a coat when they were growing up.

-This is only possible because of the kindness of friends like you.
-Your gift of $17 will provide one coat, or maybe you can give $85 which will help five kids in need.
+This program is made possible because of the kindness of friends like you.
+Your gift of $20 will provide one coat, or maybe you can give $100 which will help five kids in need.
 Whatever size gift you can give will help children stay warm this winter.

-With the weather getting colder, the requests for coats are coming in.
-I hope you will give what you can to support the Coats for Kids campaign.
+With the weather getting colder, I hope you will take this opportunity to directly help a child by supporting the Coats for Kids campaign.